Christina Burkenroad: Club career

 She signed with the Orlando Pride on 18 May 2016, and appeared in 8 matches before being waived on 21 June 2017, to make room for returning forward Alex Morgan.
 She signed with IK Grand Bodø in Norway's Toppserien in June 2017.

 On 6 February 2018, Burkenroad joined Czech side Sparta Prague.
 She helped Sparta win their first Czech Women's First League title in five years and their ninth Czech Women's Cup.
 In the 2018–19 season Sparta won both competitions again.
 Due to the COVID-19 pandemic the 2019–20 Czech Women's First League was canceled and Burkenroad decided to not extend her contract.

 On 6 July 2020, Burkenroad joined Liga MX Femenil club CF Monterrey.
 Rayadas won the 2021 Apertura, with Burkenroad playing in the first leg of the final but suffering a concussion.
 In the 2022 Apertura, she scored 16 goals, second-most in the league behind Mia Fishel's 17.

 Personal life

-Burkenroad is dating fellow footballer Verónica Pérez.
+Burkenroad announced her engagement to footballer Opal Curless in June 21, 2026.